-The purpose of this project was to create a simple way for our clients (colleges and universities) to do a cost breakdown analysis of their adopted books and find a solution to reduce the cost.
+The purpose of this project was to create a simple way for our clients (colleges and universities) to do a cost breakdown analysis of their adopted books and find a solution to reduce cost.

-Rafter360 improves overall college access and affordability by making the cost of educational content a budgeted and predictable expense through a flat-rate access fee.
+Rafter improves overall college access and affordability by making the cost of educational content a budgeted and predictable expense through a flat-rate access fee.

-When coming up with a flat fee for students, the schools had to estimate how much they should charge their students.
+The Business Challenge: When coming up with a flat fee for students, the schools had to estimate how much they should charge their students.
 The schools did not have a simple way to view the cost breakdown of their adopted books, nor could they find a way to reduce the cost easily.

-Audit Page: Showing school's impact on pricing and department score comparison.
+Showing school's impact on pricing and department score comparison.

-Toolkit Page: Showing school's book adoptions and recommendations to review adoptions.
+Showing school's book adoptions and recommendations to review adoptions.

 Showing school's book adoption recommendations and actions to reduce or increase cost.